colin-walker/SPARKS/README.md

 ## THE TECHIE BIT

-Sparks uses jQuery and HTMX so that everything happens within the context of a single page (making AJAX calls out to the bits that do the work.)
+Sparks uses jQuery and HTMX (latest versions included at time of publishing) so that everything happens within the context of a single page (making AJAX calls out to the bits that do the work.)

 ## TRY IT OUT